 One option to speed things along is to use a galactagogue, an herb or medication that increases milk production.
 It is important to take these ONLY after you’re nursing or pumping regularly to remove the milk that they will help create.
 When it comes to building a supply, galactagogues are the frosting on the milk removal cake.
 They never substitute for milk removal itself.
 Many mothers have been successful in increasing their milk by nursing and expressing alone, so it is worth trying this before you go to galactagogues.

 Herbs have been used to help milk supply for thousands of years.
-And while there isn’t much scientific research on their effects, many mothers who have taken them felt their milk supply improved.
+Although there isn’t much scientific research on their effects, many mothers who have taken them felt they helped increase their milk supply.

 Many of the herbs and foods used to help milk supply today were recorded in a book some 2000 years ago by a Greek physician Dioscorides.
-They included medicinals for increasing milk, “bringing down” the milk, keeping the milk “fresh”, helping mastitis, engorgement, weaning and even relactation.
-So while using herbs is not a new idea, how effective they are and their safety in large amounts has had little research.
+They included herbs for increasing milk supply, helping the let-down (milk ejection reflex), keeping the milk “fresh”, and herbs to help with mastitis, engorgement, weaning and even relactation.
+Therefore the idea of using herbs is not new, but how effective they are and their safety in large amounts has had little research.

 Discuss with your doctor

 The quality of herbal products can vary a great deal, so it is important to buy them from a reputable source.
 Herbal preparations can vary in their strength, purity, allergic potential, how they affect blood sugars and insulin resistance and their ability to react with other drugs1.
-Many herbs can have side effects, particularly if taken in medicinal doses, so it’s important to know how they work, what dose to take and which ones might be more suitable for you.
+Many herbs can have side effects, particularly if taken in medicinal doses, so it’s important to know how they work, what dose to take and whether or not they may be suitable for you.
 If you are considering taking herbs for milk supply, seek the advice of someone qualified and knowledgable and check with your doctor in case any herb or combination of herbs are not compatible with your medical history.
 The Womanly Art of Breastfeeding explains:

 If you choose to use a galactagogue, it’s important to tell your doctor, even if she or he disagrees with your use of it, because there is always the possibility that it can interfere with other medications or cause reactions.
 Avoid herbs that can decrease your supply, such as parsley, sage, and peppermint (in large quantities), and mediations such as pseudoephedrine, hormonal birth control (especially when introduced before four months postpartum), bromocriptine, ergotamine, and Methergine.